Roy Wegerle

-Roy Wegerle (born March 19, 1964) is a former United States international soccer player who appeared for the national team 41 times between 1992 and 1998.
+Roy Wegerle (born March 19, 1964) is a former professional soccer and golf player.

+Wegerle was a United States international player who appeared for the national team 41 times between 1992 and 1998.
 Born and raised in South Africa, he was naturalized as a U.S. citizen in 1991.
 Since retiring from soccer he has become a professional golfer.

 As a soccer player, Wegerle was a striker from 1984 until 1998.
-He notably played in the English Premier League for Queens Park Rangers, Blackburn Rovers and Coventry City, and in the Football League for Chelsea, Swindon Town and Luton Town.
+He notably played in the English Premier League for Queens Park Rangers, Blackburn Rovers and Coventry City, and in the English Football League for Chelsea, Swindon Town and Luton Town.
 He made appearances in the United States for Tampa Bay Rowdies, Tacoma Stars, Colorado Rapids, D.C.
 United and Tampa Bay Mutiny, and was a member of the United States squad at the 1994 and 1998 World Cups.
 Wegerle is one of two players who played in both the NASL and MLS; the other is Hugo Sánchez.

 Club career

 Early career

 Born in Pretoria, Wegerle's soccer career began at the city's Waterkloof Primary School.
 Surrounded by teammates Clifford Rostowsky, Deon Stein and David Kroser, Wegerle's talents developed rapidly.
-He soon earned an invitation to join the local adult club, Arcadia Shepherds F.C., where his brothers had enjoyed long, successful careers.
+He soon earned an invitation to join the local adult club Arcadia Shepherds, where his brothers had enjoyed long, successful careers.